dward2/BME547/Assignments/TSHTestDataConversion/README.md

 In hyperthyroidism, the thyroid gland produces too much thyroxine.
-When the pituitary gland detects too high a level of thyroxine in the blood, it reduces product of TSH to signal to the thyroid to reduce thyroxine production.
+When the pituitary gland detects too high a level of thyroxine in the blood, it reduces production of TSH to signal to the thyroid to reduce thyroxine production.
 So, a TSH level of less than 1.0 mIU in the blood is the sign for hyperthyroidism.

 For this assignment, we will be writing some code that is reading in patient